Mr Matthew Jackson

 My MSc at FABI:

 I am now completing my MSc. in Genetics at FABI.
-I am working on the population genetics of the Fall Armyworm, Spodoptera frugiperda - a polyphagous pest native to the Americas, which has recently invaded Africa.
-I intend to utilise microsatellite markers to understand the genetic variation and population structure of the Fall Armyworm in Africa.
+I worked on the population genetics of the Fall Armyworm, Spodoptera frugiperda - a polyphagous pest native to the Americas, which has recently invaded Africa.
+I used microsatellite markers to understand the genetic variation and population structure of the Fall Armyworm in Africa.

 Currently, in South Africa, the Fall Armyworm is being controlled by the use of genetically-modified crops.
 Although resistance by the Fall Armyworm towards GM crops has yet to be identified in South Africa, it may only be a matter of time before this occurs.
 If deleterious resistance alleles are to arrive in South Africa from the Americas, or if they are to develop through mutation, it is important to understand which regions these traits could spread to, and how rapidly they may spread through populations.